-The costs of 'gold' open access publications incurred after the end of projects are not eligible for reimbursement via the budget of the specific action.
+The cost of 'gold' open access publications incurred after the end of projects is not eligible for reimbursement via the budget of the specific action.

 However, at the beginning of Horizon 2020, a mechanism will be piloted for also dealing with open access publication charges incurred after the end of grant agreements with the Commission.
 This pilot is supported via 2014-15 European Research Infrastructures Work Programme (e-Infrastructures part, topic EINFRA-2-2014 – e-Infrastructure for Open Access).